DarioDomiDE/Linkminify/README.md

 #### Services (that would be cool to use)

 - Clean Architecture
-- MongoDB
+✓ MongoDB
-- GraphQL or any ORM
+✓ GraphQL or some ODM (currently using MongoOse)
 - SwaggerUI for RestAPI Doc
 - Unit-Tests
 - some quick&dirty ReactJS Frontend
+- hosted somewhere

 #### Models: